 “Where words fail to name the ache, eighty-eight keys find the language of letting go.”

-Let’s talk about his latest release, “Disillusionment.”
+Now, let’s discuss his latest offering, “Disillusionment.”
 He spent a full year on this piece, and you can hear every bit of that careful work.
 This is a gut-punch moment when something you believed in turns out to be less than you thought.
-That person you trusted, that dream that didn’t pan out, that moment when reality pulls back the curtain.
+That person you trusted, that dream that didn’t really work out in reality.
+It begins softly, almost tentatively, as if the first pangs of doubt are beginning to creep in.
+Dodds is magnificent with the lower register in this section, bringing the listener down to earth before things begin to change.
+If you’re a fan of piano music, then “Disillusionment” is definitely worth your while.
+And if it speaks to you, explore what else Alasdair James Dodds has been creating.

 Leave a comment